RapidAPI/DevRel-Stack-Data/learn/courses/learn-rapidapi-hub-consumer/modules/rapidapi-hub/lessons/04-integrate-rapidapi-hubs-api-application.md

 points: 5
 ---

-Once you find the API you are looking for, you can visit that API's page on the RapidAPI Hub and click on the **Subscribe to Test** button.
+Once you find the API you are looking for, you can visit that API's page on RapidAPI Hub and click on the **Subscribe to Test** button.

 ![Subscribe to Test button](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/dev/learn/courses/learn-rapidapi-hub-consumer/images/image5.png)